EDS-Bioinformatics-Laboratory/reseda/README.md

 * Specify the run and the basespace sub-directories as argument to copy-basespace-data-to-beehub.py and run it.
 The file basespace-copy-data.sh and basespace-calc-checksum.sh will be created.
 Run these scripts to copy the data from basespace to the ResearchDrive and to calculate the SHA1 sums (last one is needed for the VerifyBasespaceCopy.py script)
 * Convert the MiSeq sample sheet with MetaData.py (creates a json file)
 * Mount the beehub webdav server
-* Verify if all data has been copied with VerifyBasespaceCopy.py.
+* Verify if all data has been copied with python2 VerifyBasespaceCopy.py |grep grep.
 You need the mounted beehub directory name and the json file from the previous step.
 * Add extra information to the json file with MakeSamplesFiles.py (this will also make the SAMPLE-* files)
 * Sort the SAMPLE-* files: sort SAMPLE-blah > SAMPLE-blah.sort
 * Make manageable jobs by splitting the SAMPLE-*.sort files, e.g.: split -l 20 SAMPLES-run13-human-BCRh.sort SAMPLES-run13-human-BCRh-